augustgl/screamIRC/README.md

 # screamIRC

-open source windows IRC bot.
+open source windows IRC bot. \
+there's not really a whole lot of good windows IRC botnets out there, so I thought i would pull one together for myself. we looked through a ton of archvies and found some bot with the only feature of one exploit spreading. here you go.

 Features:

 1. load to one bot
 2. load to all bots